 As part of its responsibilities, the Waste Enforcement Unit:

-- investigate waste offences, for example, littering, fly-tipping, dumped waste and incorrect presentation of waste
+- investigate waste offences/antisocial behaviour, for example, littering, fly-tipping, dumped waste, breach of duty of care and incorrect presentation of waste

-- issue fixed penalty notices for waste offences
+- issue fixed penalty notices for these offences

 - serve notices to land owners requiring clearance of private land